MRU-CSIS-1501/201804.tut.01/README.md

 ### Algorithm 1: Better pairing

-Save this algorithm in a file called `algo-1.txt`.
+Save this algorithm in a file in your home directory on INS called `algo-1.txt`.

 We followed an algorithm at the start of class to pair up.
 It wasn't the greatest.
 For example, it doesn't work that well if you have rows with more than 5 people in it...do you see why?

 Create an algorithm to create pairs that works for rows of any size > 0.
+You don't have to do the pointing thing - there are **many** ways to solve this problem, so try something different!

 Don't forget to give your algorithm a test drive.